 Located on the road leading to Sangam, Nimishamba temple was built during the time of Wodeyar Rule.
 The presiding deity of the temple, Sri Nimishamba is believed to be the incarnation of Goddess Parvati.
 The temple also comprises the idols of Ganesha, Hanuman and Saraswati.
 The temple has many beautiful carvings on its tower esp. the ‘Sri Chakra’ inscribed by Muktharaja.
 The temple organises special poojas on every Poornima and Nimishamba Jayanti.

-Suggested Read: 12 Gorgeous Waterfalls Near Mysore For Your Mini Break
+Suggested Read: 18 Gorgeous Waterfalls Near Mysore For Your Mini Break In 2022

 2. Balmuri Falls

 Balmuri Falls is a man-made cascade established on the Cauvery River.
 Located merely a few minutes away from the city of Mysore, Balmuri Falls is a popular picnic spot for travellers from Mysore and Bangalore.
 The place offers a beautiful view of the river, running through the verdant landscapes away from the hubbub of the city life.